Leexy/express-publisher/README.md

     sudo npm start

 Add the files to serve in the `public` directory which should have been created into the project folder.
-Then, you can browse these files to [http://localhost/](http://localhost/).
+Then, you can browse these files on [http://localhost/](http://localhost/).

 Note that npm start should require privilieges because it listens to the port 80.
 If you want to start the server on another port, you may use the following command: